From Matsue with Kioke: Kanemori Shoyu Soy Sauce and Wife from Germany

 About 100 kioke, made of cedar, are located on the factory’s second floor.
 They are 2–3 metres high and 2–4 metres in diameter.
 Until seventy years ago, all soy sauce in Japan was made using this process.
 The only ingredients are soybeans, wheat, koji (Aspergillus oryzae), and salt.

 Initially, roasted and ground wheat, steamed soybeans, and koji seeds are layered and kept at 30°C for three days before being transferred to wooden barrels with salt water.
-The basic soy sauce is brewed sufficiently after one full year, including a summer period of at least two weeks at over 30 degrees temperature.
-Still, it will be left in the barrel for one more summer to get the best flavour for a delicious cooking soy sauce named Kioke Nama (fresh soy sauce).
+The basic soy sauce is brewed for at least one year, including a summer period of at least two weeks at temperatures over 30 degrees Celsius.
+It is then left in the barrel for one more summer to develop the best flavour for a delicious cooking soy sauce named Kioke Nama (fresh soy sauce).

-Modern production methods shorten the brewing time to half a year by creating an artificial summer with heating systems and have replaced the wooden barrels with glass fibre or steel tanks.
+Modern production methods shorten the brewing time to half a year by creating an artificial summer with heating systems and have replaced wooden barrels with glass-fibre or steel tanks.
 Of course, the resulting taste is entirely different since the brewing time is halved.
-The soy sauce cannot absorb the flavours of the many microorganisms that live in the wood of a wooden barrel (very cheap soy sauce is even made with three artificial summers during the year, which is too short, and therefore artificial flavour enhancers, etc., are added).
+The soy sauce cannot absorb the flavours of the many microorganisms that live in the wood of a wooden barrel.
+(Very cheap soy sauce is even made with three artificial “summers” during the year.
+Even that is too short, so artificial flavour enhancers and other additives are used.)

-Repeating the starting process with a new batch of ingredients, adding already-finished soy sauce instead of salt water, and brewing it for two more years in wooden barrels results in a mild and rich soy sauce perfect for sushi and sashimi.
+Repeating the process with a new batch of ingredients, adding already-made soy sauce instead of salt water, and ageing it for two more years in wooden barrels yields a mild, rich soy sauce perfect for sushi and sashimi.
 This sauce is named Kioke Damashii, meaning ‘The Spirit of Soy Sauce Artisans’.

 Unique Products of Kanemori Shoyu

-A unique product of the Kanemori soy sauce factory is seven-year-old soy sauce, in addition to Kioke Nama and Kioke Damashii, which can be used for all purposes.
-The original soy sauce has been aged in a barrel for seven years to develop its flavor.
+A unique product of the Kanemori soy sauce factory is a seven-year-old soy sauce, in addition to Kioke Nama and Kioke Damashii.
+All three can be used for a wide range of dishes.
+The seven-year-old soy sauce has been aged in a barrel for seven years to develop its flavour.

-This process is not possible with the plastic barrels that are mainstream today.
+This process is not possible with the mainstream plastic barrels used today.
 The distinctive feature of wooden barrels, the unique and original microorganisms that have accumulated over the 150 years since the company’s founding, and the climate of Matsue give Kanemori Shoyu a flavour and taste that only Kanemori Shoyu can produce.

 Kanemori Shoyu products are available at high-end supermarkets in Tokyo, Matsue, and other major cities, as well as through online retailers.
 The rice crackers (kaki mochi) from here, made with Kanemori Shoyu, evoke nostalgic memories of old, rural Japan.

-(Words by Takshi Saito, Proofreading by Kanamori Shoyu, Advice by Laura Payne, Special Thanks to Kano, Caroline Elizabeth)
+(Words by Takashi Saito, Proofreading by Kanamori Shoyu, Advice by Laura Payne, Special Thanks to Kano, Caroline Elizabeth)